Cubs vs. Twins Player Props Betting Odds

 Bellinger Stats

-- Bellinger has 38 hits with nine doubles, a triple, seven home runs and 14 walks.
-He has driven in 19 runs with nine stolen bases.
+- Bellinger has 38 hits with nine doubles, a triple, seven home runs, 14 walks and 20 RBI.
+He's also stolen nine bases.

 Bellinger Recent Games